aktas/aktas.github.io/_posts/2024-05-25-Heavens-Gate.md

 ---
 title: Heaven's Gate Technique
-published: false
+published: true
 ---

 <img src="/assets/heavens_gate_screenshot2.png" alt="Heaven's Gate" style="display:block; margin-right:auto; margin-left:auto; padding-bottom:20px;"  >

 ## Introduction

 In this article, we will examine one of the anti-debug techniques, `Heaven's Gate`.
-First we will explain this technique in detail and then we will analyze 2 simple crackme file.
-By the end of this article, you will understand what to do when Heaven's Gate technique is encountered on IDA, x32dbg and WinDBG.
+First we will explain this technique in detail and then we will analyze 3 simple crackme file.
+By the end of this article, you will understand what to do when Heaven's Gate technique is encountered on `IDA`, `x32dbg` and `WinDBG`.
 We will also have a nice challenge at the end of this article :))

 ## What is Heaven's Gate?

 `Heaven's Gate` is a technique to run a 64-bit process from a 32-bit process or a 32-bit process from a 64-bit process.
-This technique can be realized by executing a `call` or `jmp` command using the reserved selector.
+This technique can be realized by executing a `call` or `jmp` instructions using the reserved selector.
 So, what's the selector?

 > Segmentation is a memory management technique used especially in the x86 architecture.
 > Special values that specify the segment to be used for memory access are called `segment selectors`.